 - Tank – Outlet hole inside the tank blocks with grit stopping or slowing fuel flowing to the carburetor

-- Cap – Cap allows the tank to breath, when the cap vent fails it seals the tank stopping fuel flow
+- Cap – Cap allows the tank to breathe; when the cap vent fails, it seals the tank stopping fuel flow

 - Lines – Leak at connection points and on occasion can block stopping fuel flow

 - Tap – Leak, causing fire risk

 - Fuel filter – Block or slow fuel flow to the engine

 - Pump – Fail causing a no start (Not fitted to all mowers)

 - Carburetor – Block, under fuel and over fuel causing no start or poor running

 - Fuel solenoid – Fail, stopping fuel flow (Not fitted to all mowers)

 - Intake manifold – Leak, causing engine surging

 - Dirty refueling can – Often the source of the dirt